2003 Oakland Raiders season

+represent that.
+And I apologize for that, but that’s the best we can do, and that’s a sad product.”

 Previous season

 The Raiders finished the 2002 season 11–5 to win the AFC West.
 As the No. 1 seed in the AFC playoffs, they defeated the Jets and Titans to advance to their first Super Bowl since 1984, where they were defeated by the Buccaneers who were led by former Raider head coach Jon Gruden.

 Offseason

 The Raiders lost defensive tackle Sam Adams, cornerback Tory James, defensive end Regan Upshaw and fullback Jon Ritchie in free agency.